 Girl of the Week: Each book tends to have Reacher teaming up with a young, attractive woman, who he inevitably sleeps with (although to Child's credit, a curveball is thrown once or twice).

 In A Wanted Man Reacher teams up with Special Agent Sorenson and Special Agent Karen Delfuenso.
 He likes and admires them both and feels at least fleetingly attracted to Sorenson.
 But the prospect of getting involved with either of them never comes up - as it were - and then Sorenson is killed in any case.

 Guilt by Coincidence: The whole plot of Worth Dying For is set in motion when Seth Duncan's wife shows evidence of being a battered woman, and Reacher locates Duncan and breaks his nose in retaliation.
 It turns out that Duncan does have a history of hitting his wife, and everyone in town knows it, but in this specific instance it was actually two criminal thugs pressuring Duncan who attacked her, not Duncan himself.

-Improbable Aiming Skills: Forms part of a thread throughout the movie; Reacher notes that Barr is a decent sniper, but not good enough for the five kills.
-Reacher himself displays this when he dispatches Emerson, as on the Awesome page, though it's also established that he was a Wimbeldon Cup contender, albeit one with rusty skills. note The Wimbeldon Cup is a prestigious marksmanship competition, with many of the top shooters in the US military competing.
+Improbable Aiming Skills: Forms part of a thread throughout One Shot; Reacher notes that Barr is a decent sniper, but not good enough for the five kills.
+Reacher himself displays this when he dispatches Emerson, as on the Awesome page, though it's also established that he was a Wimbledon Cup contender, albeit one with rusty skills. note The Wimbledon Cup is a prestigious marksmanship competition, with many of the top shooters in the US military competing.
 Previous winners include Carlos Hathcock, founder of the USMC Scout Sniper school.